 Interested in volunteering?

 Join us for a one-hour informational meeting held on the first Wednesday of each month.
 Choose a meeting time that works best for you: 3:30 or 5:45 p.m.
-Location: Hope Hospice, 6377 Clark Ave., Dublin, CA.
+Location: Hope Hospice, 6377 Clark Ave., Dublin 94568.

-You can learn more about our volunteer program by visiting our FAQ page or calling the office at (925) 829-8770.
-When you’re ready to serve, fill out an application.
+You can learn more about our volunteer program by visiting our FAQ page or contacting one of our volunteer managers at (925) 829-8770.
+When you’re ready to serve, fill out a volunteer application.